Skip to content

 Chronobiology Researcher · Intermittent Fasting Specialist

-Dr. Patel holds a PhD in Chronobiology from the University of California and has spent 14 years studying the relationship between circadian rhythms and metabolic health.
+Patel holds a PhD in Chronobiology from the University of California and has spent 14 years studying the relationship between circadian rhythms and metabolic health.
 Her research focuses on time-restricted eating as a therapeutic tool for metabolic disease.

 Full bio →